Nutex Health Inc. (NUTX) Stock: What the Analysts are Saying

 NUTX) stock’s latest price update

-Nutex Health Inc. (NASDAQ: NUTX)’s stock price has decreased by -8.70 compared to its previous closing price of 1.61.
-However, the company has seen a gain of 12.21% in its stock price over the last five trading days.
+Nutex Health Inc. (NASDAQ: NUTX)’s stock price has decreased by -17.86 compared to its previous closing price of 1.40.
+However, the company has seen a fall of -11.54% in its stock price over the last five trading days.

 NUTX’s Market Performance